confluentinc/examples/operator/gke-base/docs/index.rst

 .. note::
     For specific details on how the cluster will be created (size, region, zone, etc...), view the :ref:`examples-operator-gke-base-variable-reference` section of these instrucitons.

-To create the cluster, run the following (estimated execution time, 4 minutes):
+To create the cluster, run the following (estimated running time, 4 minutes):

 .. sourcecode:: bash